chinamike65/hugo-tuolesi/content/book3/book3en.md

 A moderate level of sexual misconduct will fall into the realm of hungry ghosts in future generations.
 For example, the target of sexual misconduct is someone who has a relationship with him within three generations; or sexual misconduct after marriage; or a husband and wife act in front of a Buddha statue,

-A Buddha statue is not placed in the bedroom.
+A Buddha statue is not to be placed in the bedroom.
 This is the reason.

 A small licentiousness will fall into the realm of beasts.

-People who are wicked will consume the blessings quickly, and then gradually they will become ugly, ugly, and their bodies will stink; the living environment will be bad and dirty, and there will be a lot of muddy sewage.
+People who are wicked will consume the blessings quickly, and then gradually they will become ugly, and their bodies will stink; the living environment will be bad and dirty, and there will be a lot of muddy sewage.
 These are the results of wickedness.

 Abstaining from sexual immorality is also called the holy life.
 Such a person will be very beautiful, the body will naturally emit fragrance, the family will be happy, the husband and wife will be harmonious, and the children will be happy.